One thing I’ve realised more clearly than before, since leaving college, is the extraordinary power of pastors to hurt people.

-If I’ve had any success in not hurting people in ministry, it’s been because I’ve been trying to learn and practise the skills those guys introduced to us in 4th year.
+If I’ve had any success in not hurting people this year, it’s been because I’ve been trying to learn and practise the skills those guys introduced to us in 4th year.
 It was as I say the most helpful thing I did at college to prepare for my everyday work.

-But here’s the thing that bothers me: most guys at Moore didn’t do that course.
-A lot finish at the end of third year, and it was 4th year course.
-Even then, it was an elective: you had to choose it, and many 4th years didn’t.
-Suspect they still don’t.
+But here’s the thing that bothers me: most guys at Moore don’t do that course.
+A lot finish at the end of third year, and it’s a 4th year course.
+Even then, it’s an elective: you have to choose it, and many 4th years don’t.

 I know some guys are naturally good at this stuff, and are gifted at pastoral work.
 But for any who are like me, I worry a bit.
 If I’d come out of college without being challenged about this stuff, I hate to think of the harm I would have done by now in peoples’ lives.
 It’s scary to think of so much power in the hands of the clueless.
 Like a guy driving a massive rig with no driver’s licence.

 Not that I think I’ve got the licence now.
 I’m just learning.
 I hope one day to be a skilful shepherd who knows how to listen and speak and act to bring hope and grace and healing into the lives of troubled people.
 But for now, at least what I’ve learnt is helping limit the damage I do.
-Minimising the ‘roadkill on the evangelical highway’.
+Minimising, to borrow a phrase, the ‘roadkill on the evangelical highway.’
 That’s the point of this reflection: it’s about damage.

 So here’s my bottom line: I think it’s incumbent on all pastors to gain enough relational competence to, at the very least, be able to receive people’s sacred trusts without harming them in return.
 I know it’s not aiming very high, but it’s worth saying: surely we are responsible to gain the skills needed to stop the litter of casualties that fall by the wayside of our ministries.